Track your nutrition and health goals

 Pair this with a 30–40 minute brisk walk to cross the 1000-calorie threshold.

-HIIT workouts are available in the Pro Workouts section of the Hint app, with options for beginners through advanced athletes.
+HIIT workouts are available in the Workouts section of the Hint app — now free for all users — with options for beginners through advanced athletes.

 3. Strength Training for Long-Term Calorie Burn

-While strength training burns fewer calories per session than cardio, it offers a significant long-term advantage: increased muscle mass raises your resting metabolic rate (RMR), so you burn more calories even at rest.
+While strength training burns fewer calories per session than cardio, it offers a significant long-term advantage: increased muscle mass raises your resting metabolic rate (RMR), meaning you burn more calories even at rest.

 Here's what common strength exercises burn for a 75 kg person: